dmbarbour/Sirea/README.md

 Reactive Demand Programming (in Sirea)
 ======================================

 To understand Reactive Demand Programming, you must understand behaviors.
 To understand behaviors, you must understand signals.
 If you know arrowized functional reactive programming, much of this will be familiar.
-However, RDP and FRP differ in how they model state and integrate effects.
+Though, RDP and FRP differ significantly in how they model state and integrate effects.

 Signal Values
 -------------